bholemaharaj/RedoclyTest/get-started/ethos-integration.md

 3. If you want the Campus Card System to subscribe to Banner-published changes for housing assignments:

     - Set up subscriptions for the Main Campus:

-        -   In t sub two ow

-        -   Set thr

-> pus, add a
->
-> e is owned by source that is
->
-> ifications pplication for
->
+        - In the Ethos Integration application for Campus Card System Main Campus, add a subscription to the housing-assignments resource.
+Because that resource is owned by two Banner applications, you would need to select the instance of the resource that is owned by Banner Main Campus Integration API.
-> Campus Card System Main Campus when generating the authentication
+        - Set up the Campus Card System application itself to retrieve change notifications through Ethos Integration, using the API key for the Ethos Integration application for Campus Card System Main Campus when generating the authentication token.
-> token.

     - Use the same process to set up a subscription from the Campus Card System to changes published by Banner North Campus.

 4. If you want the Campus Card System to make proxy API requests to Banner for housing assignments data: